[ Printer Friendly Version ] [ Report Abuse ]

 “Go get in bed.
 I’m going to bring you a sleeping potion,” he said as he gave her a nudge toward her bedroom.

 Gwen nodded numbly and walked slowly towards her room.
-She mechanically undressed, threw on a t-shirt and shorts and climbed into bed.
+She mechanically undressed and climbed into bed.
 She lay there, staring at the ceiling.
 Her mind was strangely blank; as if it shut down to protect itself.
 But she knew sleep would be impossible without help.
 She heard the door to the hallway open, and Severus’ soft footsteps in the study.
-He came to a stop beside her bed, a goblet in his hand.
+He came to a stop beside her bed, a smoking goblet in his hand.
 She sat up obediently and drank the silvery liquid down in one gulp.
 He pulled the curtains shut on both of the windows, dimming the room considerably.
 The only light was coming through the doorway from the dying fire.
 He came back over the bed and took the goblet back from her.

-“Sleep well, Gwen,” Severus said, searching her beautiful face with worried eyes.
+“Sleep well,” Severus said, searching her beautiful face with worried eyes.

 He walked slowly out of the room, shutting the bedroom door behind him.
 Darkness enveloped the room.
 Even with her eyes open Gwen couldn’t see anything.
 She groped around for one of her extra pillows and hugged it tight in her arms.
 But it couldn’t fill the void inside.

 After a few moments, her brain clicked on.
 The hollow, numb feeling inside of her was replaced with an aching loneliness.
 She didn’t want to be alone with herself.
-She wanted someone there, if only to let her know she wasn’t alone in the midst of life’s pain.
+She wanted someone there.

 ‘Now I know what Sirius feels like,’ she thought to herself, and the moment Sirius’ name popped into her head, a sharp pain flared up in her chest.